Zygomatic bone: Development

 The zygomatic bone is generally described as ossifying from three centers—one for the malar and two for the orbital portion; these appear about the eighth week and fuse about the fifth month of fetal life.

 Mall describes it as being ossified from one center which appears just beneath and to the lateral side of the orbit.

 After birth, the bone is sometimes divided by a horizontal suture into an upper larger, and a lower smaller division.

 In some quadrumana the zygomatic bone consisted of two parts, an orbital and a malar.

 Society and culture

 Zygomatic arches, also known as high cheek bones, are considered physically attractive in some cultures, in both males and females.

 Ancient Chinese sculptures of goddesses typically have a "broad forehead, raised eyebrows, high cheekbones, and large, sensuous mouth".
 Similarly, many depictions of Qin warriors in the Terracotta Army are depicted with "broad foreheads, high cheekbones, large eyes, thick eyebrows, and stiff beards."

 For this reason some individuals undergo cheek augmentation, a form of cosmetic surgery.

-Other animals
+Animals

 The zygomatic is homologous to the jugal bone of other tetrapods.